aawaheed/magic/README.md

 ## Maintenance

 Magic Cloud and Hyperlambda is developed and maintained by [AINIRO.IO](https://ainiro.io).
-We offer hosting, support, and software development services on top of Magic Cloud.
+We offer hosting, support, and software development services on top of Magic Cloud, in addition to delivering AI agents, chatbots, and AI solutions.

 ## License